adasprilla/TouchPad-Gestures/README.md

     libinput-gestures-setup status

-You can specify multiple commands to `libinput-gestures-setup` to action in sequence.
+You can specify multiple user commands to `libinput-gestures-setup` to action in sequence.
 E.g. to change from a running desktop application to a running `systemd` user service type:

     libinput-gestures-setup stop service autostart start